nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 docker compose down                  # Stop the server
 ```

-Docker compose fetches the image from the Internet by default.
-If you want to build it from the source code, please edit compose.yaml and restart the server.
+Docker compose fetches the latest image from the Internet by default.
+If you want to build it from the source code or apply custom settings, please edit compose.yaml and restart the server.

 ### Call nerfstudio commands directly